ncatlab/nlab-content/pages/0/9/0/1/21090/content.md

 Intuitively, a Markov category is a category where morphisms behave like "random functions", for example, [[Markov kernels]] form such a category (hence the name).
 Canonical examples are [[Kleisli categories]] of [[probability monads]].
 The formalism is however far more general.

-Markov categories have a graphical formalism, based on [[string diagrams]], that allows one to easily keep track of the stochastic dependencies, as well as of randomness and determinism.
+Markov categories have a graphical formalism, based on [[string diagrams]], that allows one to easily keep track of stochastic dependencies, as well as of randomness and determinism.
 Using this formalism one can interpret, prove and even *generalize* several results of probability and related fields (see [[categorical probability#main_results|Categorical probability -- results]] for more details).